brendanneal12/ENPM661_Project_3_Phase_2/README.md

 # Part 1 Important Notes
 1. For the 2-D visualization, we defined everything in centimeters to better visualize on our screen.
 2. For cases far away from the start point, the search can take upward of 1-3 minutes.
 We are not generating repeat nodes.
 This long search time is due to us using OOP and the process is computationally expensive.
 Please be patient.
-3. The visualization is also quite slow.
+3. The visualization is EXTREMELY slow sometimes.
 Please be patient.
 4. Please click the following link in order to view an example output video.
-Initial State is 50 100 0.
-Goal State is 550 100.
+Initial State is 100 25 0.
+Goal State is 275 175.
 Desired Clearance is 5 and the wheel RPMS are 12 10.
 I cannot commit the video directly to GitHub since the file size is too large:

 # How to Run Code: Part 2
 1. Download the part_2 package to your associated catkin workspace and ensure that you have all the proper turtlebot3 dependencies installed.